By the grace of Allah, We are the World’s Largest Islamic Microfinance Organization.

 Akhuwat is governed by a board of directors; consisting of philanthropists, civil servants and businessmen.

 Dr. Amjad Saqib, a renowned social worker and development expert is the Executive Director of Akhuwat.
-The Board members have work purely out of benevolence and the goodness of their hearts with no financial interests in their investments.
+The Board members have worked purely out of benevolence and the goodness of their hearts with no financial interests in their investments.
 The Head Office manages and organizes different activities and projects in-house.

 Click here to view the Organizational Chart